ziyang-ning/WinoCNN/README.md

 In the terminal, run `$ make` or `$ make verdi`

 Output files will be automatically generated.
 To compare the MATLAB result and testbench result, type: `$ make diff1` or `$ make diff2` depending on your test.
+Test could be changed by changing the testbench in Makefile

 ### Step 4: Syn the project

 Enter the `/syn` folder.
 Run `$ module load eecs598-002/f23` and then run `$ make syn`.
+Reports could be find in `/syn/reports`